dredge-dev/dredge-dev.github.io/index.md

   actions:
     - label: "Learn more"
       url: "#how-it-works"
-title: Toil less, Code more.
+title: Dredge automates DevOps workflows
 excerpt: >
-  Dredge automates software development workflows
+  Dredge is a open-source tool that seamlessly integrates with your DevOps tools to streamline and standardize your development and operations workflows, helping your team to work more efficiently and effectively.
 feature_row:
   - title: "Wrap"
     excerpt: >